Northlight Theatre

-Northlight Theatre is a professional, non-profit theater company located in Skokie, Illinois.
+Northlight Theatre is a professional, non-profit theater company located in Evanston, Illinois.
 Established in 1974, it has become a recognized regional theater in the Chicago area, presenting a variety of contemporary and classic works.
-The theater operates out of the North Shore Center for the Performing Arts in Skokie.

 History

 Northlight Theatre was founded in 1974 by Gregory Kandel, along with Mike Nussbaum and Frank Galati, as the Evanston Theatre Company.
 Its first season in 1975-76 featured Jumpers by Tom Stoppard, directed by Galati.
-The theater's name was changed to Northlight Theatre in 1978 to better reflect its professional status.
+The theater's name was changed to North Light Repertory, Inc. in 1978 and eventually to Northlight Theatre in 1984.

+Starting in a school auditorium in Evanston, for most of its life the company produced plays in a variety of Evanston area venues.
+It was housed for 29 years at the North Shore Center for the Performing Arts in Skokie before moving to its own newly-built theater in downtown Evanston in September, 2026.

 Productions

 Northlight Theatre has produced a wide variety of plays throughout its history.
-Some recent notable productions include:
+Some notable productions include: